source-foundry/Hack/FAQ.md

 #### How do I download the current version of the Hack web fonts?

-You can find the current release of our web fonts [here](https://github.com/source-foundry/Hack/releases/latest).
+Please download the [current release of our web fonts](https://github.com/source-foundry/Hack/releases/latest) from our releases list.

 #### What build format are the Hack web fonts released in?